-If possible, use only conducting cable ducts and plan for regular connections to a functional ground.
+If possible, use only conducting cable ducts and plan for regular connections to a functional equipotential bonding system.
 In case of extreme interference you should use steel conduit or a closed metal duct for the bus cable.
-For both versions, you should provide for regular grounding and corrosion protection.
+For both versions, you should provide for regular connection to the functional equipotential bonding system and corrosion protection.